coderefinery/social-coding/content/software-licensing.md

 Modern software developers and RSEs routinely rely on AI coding assistants (ChatGPT, Claude, GitHub Copilot) to generate boilerplate, refactor functions, and answer project setup questions.
-However, using these tools for legal or licensing guidance introduces a subtle risk: **AI legal bias**.

-Because AI models are overwhelmingly trained on US-centric web data and legal forum posts, their outputs default almost universally to **US common law concepts** such as *Fair Use*, *Work Made for Hire*, and *Derivative Works*.
+However, using these tools for legal or licensing guidance introduces a subtle risk of **AI legal bias** as AI models are overwhelmingly trained on US-centric web data and legal forum posts, their outputs default almost universally to **US common law concepts** such as *Fair Use*, *Work Made for Hire*, and *Derivative Works*.

-In contrast, developers operating under EU statutory frameworks (such as Directive 2009/24/EC) face a different legal reality regarding statutory exceptions, author ownership, and code adaptations.
-Relying blindly on AI legal advice creates significant compliance blind spots, which is why this lesson equips you with a direct, EU-aligned framework for software licensing.
+In contrast, developers operating under EU statutory frameworks (such as Directive 2009/24/EC) face a different legal reality related to exceptions, author ownership, and code adaptations.
+Relying blindly on AI legal advice creates significant compliance blind spots, which is why this lesson was developed by the CodeRefinery team with a direct, EU-aligned framework for software licensing.